epeios-q37/epeios.bak/other/tutorials/Hangman/README.md

 The `en` folder contains the English version of the tutorial, and the `fr`, the French one.

-If you want to adapt the tutorial for another language, you have to crate a sub-folder in the `workshop` folder, like the `en` or `fr` folder, pick the content of one of this folder, and adapt this content to the desired language.
+If you want to adapt the tutorial for another language, create a sub-folder in the `workshop` folder, like the `en` or `fr` folder, pick the content of one of this folder, and adapt this content to the desired language.

 The content of the `en` or `fr` folder in the root folder must **not** be provided to the students.
 Only the `workshop` folder.